NBISweden/workshop-reproducible-research/docs/snakemake.md

         1
 ```

 You can see that Snakemake plans to run 1 job: the rule `convert_to_upper_case` with `a.txt` as input and `a.upper.txt` as output.
 The reason for doing this is that it's missing the file `a.upper.txt`.
-Now execute the workflow without the `-n` flag and check that the content of `a.upper.txt` is as expected.
+Now execute the workflow without the `-n` flag and check that the contentsof `a.upper.txt` is as expected.
 Then try running the same command again.
 What do you see?
-It turns out that Snakemake only re-runs jobs if **one of the input files is newer than one of the output files, or if one of the input files will be updated by another job**.
+It turns out that Snakemake only reruns jobs if **one of the input files is newer than one of the output files, or if one of the input files will be updated by another job**.
 This is how Snakemake ensures that everything in the workflow is up to date.
 We will get back to this shortly.

 What if we ask Snakemake to generate the file b.upper.txt?